-The preparation of our financial statements in accordance with United States generally accepted accounting principles requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and interest income in our financial statements and accompanying notes.
+The preparation of our financial statements in accordance with U.S. GAAP requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and interest income in our financial statements and accompanying notes.
 We evaluate our estimates on an ongoing basis, including those estimates related to agreements, research collaborations and investments.
 We base our estimates on historical experience and various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 The following items in our financial statements require significant estimates and judgments:

-· Stock-based compensation.
-We recognize expense for the fair value of all share-based payments to employees and directors, including grants of employee stock options and other share-based awards, in the Statements of Operations.
-For stock options, we use the Black-Scholes option valuation model and the single-option award approach and straight-line attribution method.
-Using this approach, the compensation cost is amortized on a straight-line basis over the vesting period of each respective stock option, generally four years.
+Stock-based compensation.
+We recognize non-cash expense for the fair value of all stock options and other share-based awards.
+We use the Black-Scholes option valuation model to calculate the fair value of stock options, using the single-option award approach and straight-line attribution method.
+For options granted to employees and directors, we recognize the resulting fair value as expense on a straight-line basis over the vesting period of each respective stock option, generally four years.
+For options granted to non-employees, we remeasure the fair value expense using Black-Scholes each reporting period.

 We have granted share-based awards that vest upon achievement of certain performance criteria, or Performance Awards.
-The value of these share-based awards is the product of the number of shares of our common stock to be issued under the award multiplied by the fair market value of a share of our common stock on the date of grant.
-These awards include future performance conditions.
-We estimate an implicit service period for achieving these performance conditions.
-Performance Awards vest and common stock is issued on achieving performance conditions.
-We recognize stock-based compensation expense for Performance Awards when we conclude that achieving a performance condition is probable.
-We periodically review and update as appropriate our estimates of the implicit service periods and the likelihood of achieving the performance conditions.
+We multiply the number of Performance Awards by the fair market value of our common stock on the date of grant to calculate the fair value of each award.
+We estimate an implicit service period for achieving performance criteria for each award.
+We recognize the resulting fair value as expense over the implicit service period when we conclude that achieving the performance criteria is probable.
+We periodically review and update as appropriate our estimates of implicit service periods and conclusions on achieving the performance criteria.
+Performance Awards vest and common stock is issued upon achievement of the performance criteria.

-Income Taxes.
+• Income Taxes.
 We make estimates and judgments in determining the need for a provision for income taxes, including the estimation of our taxable income or loss for each full fiscal year.
 We have accumulated significant deferred tax assets that reflect the tax effects of net operating loss and tax credit carryovers and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Realization of deferred tax assets is dependent upon future earnings, if any.
 We are uncertain as to the timing and amount of any future earnings.
 Accordingly, we offset these deferred tax assets with a valuation allowance.
 We may in the future determine that our deferred tax assets will likely be realized, in which case we will reduce our valuation allowance in the quarter in which such determination is made.
 If the valuation allowance is reduced, we may recognize a benefit from income taxes in our statement of operations in that period.
 We classify interest recognized in connection with our tax positions as interest expense, when appropriate.

-Results of Operations - Three and six months ended June 30, 2016 and 2015
+Results of Operations - Three months ended March 31, 2018 and 2017